axeluhl/sailing-analytics/wiki/howto/eventmanagers/Pairing-Lists.md

 ###Print function
 This function can be used to print your final Pairing list as paper or PDF document.
 **(Note!
-We highly recommend to use Chrome because you can setup various layout settings (In Firefox that does not work!):**
+We highly recommend to use Chrome because you can setup various layout settings (In Firefox it does not work!):**
 * Layout: Orientation of the page
 * Paper size: various formats of paper sizes
 * Margins: Space on the pages borders (It is recommended to set this to 'Default' because otherwise the printer may cut some content of the page)
 * Background graphics: Enables a beautiful background styling)

-After selecting your leaderboard in the 'Leaderboards' section hit the 'Print' button under Actions:
+After selecting your leaderboard in the 'Leaderboards' section hit the 'Print' button under 'Actions':
 **(Note!
-You can only print a Pairing list if you applied one to your race logs!)**
+You can only print a pairing list if you applied one to your race logs!)**

 <img src="/wiki/images/pairinglist/screenshot_printing_1.jpg"/>